Gayane (ballet): Plot

 In the Armenian kolkhoz, farmers are busy reaping cotton.
-Among them are heroine Gayane, her father Ovanes, brother Armen and younger sister Nune.
+Among them are heroine Gayane, her father Hovhannes, brother Armen and younger sister Nune.
 They are all models of hard work with the only exception of Gayane's husband Giko, a lazy drunkard.
 She admonishes Giko for his misconduct and this escalates into a quarrel.
 Then arrives Kazakov, commander of the Soviet frontier guard, and a dance of welcome begins.
 Seeing Gayane present a bouquet to Kazakov, Giko violently snatches the bouquet from her and ignoring everybody's reproach, disappears.